-Flatiron Crossing features several national retail chains like Macy’s, Old Navy, and Dick’s Sporting Goods.
+Flatiron Crossing in nearby Broomfield features several national retail chains like Macy’s, Old Navy, and Dick’s Sporting Goods.
 There’s a 15 screen movie theater as well that’s the perfect retreat when the weather isn’t conducive to being outdoors.

 There are a variety of tasty and affordable dining options ranging from casual and quick in the food court to sit-down restaurants serving everything from pizza and burgers to sushi and Italian.

 For much of the spring and summer seasons, the weather in Colorado is absolutely perfect for golf.

 Coal Creek Golf Course is a par-72 facility that plays about 7,000 yards from the longest tees.